 Ellis previously taught kindergarten and enjoys incorporating learning into all aspects of lessons.
 She taught private and group lessons during her summers through high school and college.
 Ellis will be teaching baby classes through Early Childhood and loves to encourage kids to do their best and watch them grow.

-Cheryl became a certified adult fear of water instructor in 2010.
+Cheryl has been with the JMSS team since 2010 when she became a certified adult fear of water instructor.

 Donna came to Jim Montgomery Swim as a student in June 2010.
 She devoted that summer to swimming classes and overcame her fear of water.
 She assisted classes regularly for the next year, and developed a passion for helping others conquer their fear of water.
 With encouragement from the Jim Montgomery coaches, she completed the training to teach adult overcoming fear of water classes.